-Figure 3 — Title
+Figure 3 — NLIP as interaction mechanism among various agents

 Requirements of NLIP

 In order to satisfy its goal as a communication protocol between intelligent agents belonging to multiple organizations, NLIP needs to satisfy several requirements.
 These requirements include security, performance, and manageability requirements.